 using the following complaint procedures:

 If the agency is not fulfilling the expected responsibilities, address those issues directly with the agency.
-If the agency and the member are not able to resolve the concerns/issues, the member should contact the MCO.
+If the agency and the member are not able to resolve the concerns/issues, the member should contact the managed care organization (MCO).

 If concerns and issues are still not resolved, the member may select another agency.
 The member must contact the MCO to transfer from one agency to another.
 The MCO will make all necessary arrangements for the transfer.

-notifying the MCO and/or agency supervisor of any health or safety concerns or issues with the attendant (the member may, at any time, request an interdisciplinary team meeting); and
+notifying the MCO and/or agency supervisor of any health or safety concerns or issues with the attendant (the member may, at any time, request an interdisciplinary team (IDT) meeting); and

-notifying the MCO and agency supervisor if a change to either the Agency Option or Consumer Directed Services is desired.
-An interdisciplinary team meeting will be held to plan for the change.
+notifying the MCO and agency supervisor if a change to either the Agency Option (AO) or Consumer Directed Services (CDS) is desired.
+An IDT meeting will be held to plan for the change.

 8320 Managed Care Organization (MCO) Procedures